gastonamengual/gastonamengual-github.io/content/Machine Learning/Linear Regression - Simple.md

 Title: Linear Regression - Simple
 Date: 2021-02-18
 Summary: Explanation of Simple Linear Regression.
-Explanation and verification of Assumptions.
+Explanation and verification of assumptions.
 Implementation and demonstration of Ordinary Least Squares.
+Application on dummy data.
 Confidence and prediction intervals.
-Interpolation vs Extrapolation.
+Interpolation vs extrapolation.

 ```python
 import numpy as np